Schtroumpf Vert et Vert Schtroumpf: Plot summary

-From the moment they first appeared in La Flûte à six trous in 1958 it was established that the Smurfs talked in Smurf language, where the term "smurf" was used on an apparently random basis in their speeches: for instance, "It's smurfing a gale today".
+From the moment they first appeared in La Flûte à six trous in 1958, it was established that the Smurfs talked in Smurf language, where the term "smurf" was used on an apparently random basis in their discourse: for instance, "It's smurfing a gale today."
 Now it is revealed that actual differences in the language exist in the otherwise very homogeneous community of Smurfs: the Smurfs who live in the northern part of their village use the term "smurf" as a noun; while the Smurfs in the south use it as an adjective or verb.
 This difference of opinion is raised when Handy Smurf, a Southern Smurf who is the local inventor, asks a Northern Smurf to return his "smurf opener", but he fails to do so on the grounds that it should be called a "bottle smurfer".
 Instead of agreeing to disagree, they have an increasingly heated argument about which is the correct term to use.

 Papa Smurf is locked away in his laboratory, trying to complete a difficult chemical experiment, which keeps him out of the argument.
 Meanwhile, other Smurfs start debating the linguistic issue.
 They part, returning to their own sides of the village, failing to agree on the subject, and as a result there is much tension in the air.
 One night, during a theatre performance of Little Smurf Riding Hood, the Northern part of the audience keeps interrupting the Southern actors over the use of language, claiming, among other things, that the title should be Little Red Riding Smurf.
 The arguing and interruptions continue to the point where the play erupts into an all-out fight.
 Papa Smurf breaks it up, pointing out the silliness of fighting over a matter of words.
 At first the Smurfs appear to think that he is right, but then start arguing again over whether they should "shake smurfs" or "smurf hands".

 The next day, Papa Smurf tries to lift the tension by insisting that they play ball together in a friendly manner.
 At first it appears to work, but then other Smurfs watching the game begin to divide along lingual lines and the arguments begin again.
 The tension returns, this time apparently to stay, with insults being traded and both sides trying to assert their indifference and superiority over the other.
 One Smurf eventually paints a demarcation line across the middle of the village to separate the two groups.
 This means that they have to stick to their own sides of the border.
 In one case, a Smurf finds his house marked in two by the straight demarcation line and goes almost crazy since he cannot figure out if he is of the North or the South: for instance, he cooks a "boiled smurf" on one side of his house and then consumes a "smurfed egg" on the other.